tonyfarag2007/Huffman-File-Compressor/README.md

 ## Why It's Useful

-- Demonstrates a practical application of a fundamental algorithm taught in every CS program
 - Works on real binary data, not just text — most toy implementations don't handle this correctly
 - The compressed format is self-contained and portable — no external configuration needed to decompress
 - Useful for understanding how real compression tools like ZIP and DEFLATE work under the hood at the entropy coding layer